 - Absence of cochlea development

 - Absence of a cochlear nerve

 - Active middle ear infections

-- Tympanic membrane perforation in the presence of active middle ear disease.
+- Tympanic membrane perforation in the presence of active middle ear disease

+- Weight < 7 kg, due to the potential presence of residual ethylene oxide after sterilisation of the device.
+See Warnings and Cautions for device use on page 6.

-For individuals with single sided deafness the following contraindications are also applicable:
+For individuals with single sided deafness the following contraindication is also applicable:

-Duration of profound sensorineural hearing loss greater than ten years.
+• Duration of profound sensorineural hearing loss greater than ten years.

-- For patients who meet the indication and have an acoustic neuroma, cochlear implantation should be considered simultaneously or following removal of pathology. - In certain cases, such as congenital single-side deafness, the presence of a cochlear nerve should be confirmed by an MRI examination prior to surgery. - Outcomes are more variable for children with congenital single-sided deafness who are over the age of 5.
+- For patients who meet the indication and have an acoustic neuroma, cochlear implantation should be considered simultaneously or following removal of pathology. - In certain cases, such as congenital single sided deafness, the presence of a cochlear nerve should be confirmed by an MRI examination prior to surgery. - Outcomes are more variable for children with congenital single sided deafness who are over 5 years of age.